 Changes to the tip of the nose, dorsal hump can successfully be made, while at the same time restoring the airway and stability of the nose.
 These improvements can be accomplished without making the person look like a completely different person.
 The goal should always be to have a natural looking nose, since people will see the individual better but can't really tell what the change is.
 See sample pictures here.

 Basically, this whole procedure should be like getting a haircut: no major or obvious changes, people can't tell what it is that makes the person look somewhat different, yet much better than before.
 It should be a "natural" change, not something that makes it look like you became someone else entirely.
+There are two approaches to rhinoplasty: endonasal and external.
+The endonasal approach consists in internal incisions that allows the repain of multiple issues whereas the external consists in an approximately six millimeters incision underneath the nose.

 Most people are able to return to their normal lives within 2-3 weeks after their surgery, though any kind of exercise may not be recommended by your surgeon for the first 5 weeks.
 Obviously, this all depends on a patient to patient basis since all cases vary in degree of difficulty and recovery time.
+The scar will be practically invisible approximately three months after the surgery.

 Dr. Jaime Perez specializes in Rhinoplasty procedures and is available to answer any questions you may have about this type of surgery.
-Contact us at the Plastic Surgery Center of Tampa to schedule a consultation.
+Contact us at the Plastic Surgery Center of Tampa to schedule a free consultation.